evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 feature and will take effect on _all_ unexpirable hosts except those that have been granted a permanent exemption, so please make sure to complete one of the options above**.
-If you do not do any of the three options, a default sleep schedule will be automatically set for your unexpirable host when the beta test ends - the default is that the host will be set to a schedule where it'll be running 8am-8pm Mon-Fri in the time zone you've set in your Spruce preferences.
+If you do not do any of the three options, a default sleep schedule will be automatically set for your unexpirable host when the beta test ends - the default is that the host will be set to a schedule where it'll be running 8am-8pm Mon-Fri in the time zone you've set in your Spruce preferences (or Eastern Time if you don't have any time zone set).
 Furthermore, if you have a host that's stopped and don't pick any sleep schedule for it by the end of the beta test period, it will still be assigned a sleep schedule.
 In addition, those hosts will be be [kept off](#keeping-a-host-off).
 Once you manually turn the host back on, the sleep schedule will begin taking effect.

 ### Option 1: Sleep Schedule {#sleep-schedule}